 If you don’t have a lot of experience, you might feel like it’s impossible to create a resume as a high school student headed to college.
 Fortunately, it doesn’t have to be!

-We’ve helped thousands of high school students craft awesome resumes and master writing a great cover letter for that college job over the years, which is why we’ve created this guide with everything you need to know–starting with 3 sample high school student for college resumes.
+We’ve helped thousands of high school students craft awesome resumes and master writing a great cover letter for that college job over the years, which is why we’ve created this guide with everything you need to know—starting with three sample high school student for college resumes.

 High School Student for College Resume